 The bug behind the vulnerability is a relatively simple memory error related to handling strings.
 C commonly represents both strings and binary data with the

 char* type.
-Strings are null-terminated by convention, while binary data (which might contain embedded null bytes) needs a separate length variable.
+Strings are null-terminated by convention, while binary data (which might contain embedded null bytes) typically requires a programmer to maintain a separate length variable.
 In the code below, the

-data variable is treated as a string in some contexts, but is loaded as simple binary data with no check for internal null bytes, resulting in an exploitable vulnerability.
+data variable is treated as a string in some contexts, but is loaded as simple binary data with no check for internal null bytes.
+This conflation, as we’ll see, results in an exploitable vulnerability.

 This function scans the

 data array, and if an escape character (backslash) is found, it saves the index of the first escape character found into the

 The key here is that if an escape character is present in the

 data array after a null byte, then the saved

 str_first_escape index will be set to a value larger than the actual length of

 data array, if and when it is actually treated as a string.